 She gamely taste-tested for me (poor child) until I got the nod of approval (at which point, okay, I licked the spoon just to make sure she wasn’t being polite!).
 And if you’re skeptical, the real test was my boyfriend—who dug in with enthusiasm and didn’t stop until the glass was empty.
 He didn’t even flinch when I told him what was in it.
 “I couldn’t even tell!”
 Guys, this is BIG.

 I honestly think this is one of the best “healthy” treats I’ve ever made.
 I’m definitely making it again for Valentine’s day—totally mood-supporting with that little accent of raspberry topping and what’s more romantic than mousse?
 Um, nothing.
 Plus, it’s totally satisfying, but not gut-busting, like the molten chocolate cake I’d otherwise be having.
 After my detox ends, of course.

-It looks like a lot of ingredients, but the mousse and tofu layer repeat many of the same ingredients.
-Don’t be scared!
+It looks like a lot of ingredients, but the chocolate and peanut butter layer repeat many of the same ingredients.